Before we had our first son I was terrified on how much it was going to increase our monthly expenses.

 We were decent at managing our finances, but I suddenly felt that I had holes in all my pockets and all our money would just fall off into the new baby abyss.

 I’m sure other families feel this pinch and are constantly looking for ways to save money.

-While it’s rare that you can eliminate a single expense that will give you control over your finances, you can usually save a lot of money by combining savings from several different directions.
+While it’s rare eliminating a single expense will give you control over your finances, you can usually save a lot of money by combining savings from several different directions.

 Try some of the following money saving tips and use them to take charge of your budget.

 1. Organize your grocery shopping

 The more organized you are when you go grocery shopping, the more money you can save.
 Have a list of items you need to buy, an envelope filled with related coupons, and a maximum budget you’re prepared to spend on the trip (this alone can keep you from overspending).